w2olves/Api-Demo-Services-and-Dependency-Injection/README.md

-# ApiDemo-Manipulating-Resources
+# Api-Demo-Services-and-Dependency-Injection
-This example shows how we manipulate resources
+This example shows Aspnet core' built in support for dependency injection